eons-dev/docker.build/readme.md

 * `tags`: list of [tags](https://docs.docker.com/engine/reference/commandline/tag/) to add to the built image.

-For example, this is the docker config portion of the bulild json for the eons webserver image.
+For example, this is the docker config portion of the build json for the eons webserver image.
 ```json
 "config":
 {